BenRunInBay/IOM/README.md

 	}
 }
 ```
-2. Insert placeholders in the ey.com external page, such as these examples:
+2. Insert placeholders in the external web page, such as these examples:
 ```
 <section class="iom" data-content-id="INTERNAL-CONTENT-ITEM-1"></section>
 <span class="iom" data-content-id="INTERNAL-CONTENT-ITEM-2"></span>
 ```
-3. Add this script reference to your page:
+3. Add this script reference to the external web page:
 ```
 <script src="http://cdn.ey.com/assets/js/ey/iom.min.js" type="text/javascript"></script>
 ```
-4. Call this script from the external ey.com page, replacing the URL with the internal script for your site:
+4. Call this script from the external web page, replacing the URL with the internal script for your site:
 ```
 IOM.init("http://acm.us.na.ey.net/iom/INTERNAL-CONTENT-SCRIPT.js");
 ```